AltaJD/PostureResearchProject/gui/ReadMe.md

 ### 19. General Setting (TODO)
 1.User may be able to set how frequent they want to be notified.
 "I want to be notified if I maintained a bad posture for 3/5/10/X mins."
 2. User can set if they want alarm sound or mute device.
 Sound enable:'!s1#', Sound disable:'!s0#'.
+### 20. Model Tuning and Deployment （TODO, Xijun）
+The next step will be to continue tuning the model and make deployment attempts.
+Areas of concern: computational intensive？ memory usage？
+### 21.Interactive graph for error reporting （TODO, Important）
+In the first phase, Xijun trained the model using data from static postures.
+In the second phase, we will test the correctness of the model in monitoring dynamic postures.
+Reporting wrong prediction of the model is a very important approach to new data labeling and model retraining.
+Add error reporting: Turn the real time image into an interactive image where the user can click on any point of time/time window on the x-axis.
+When that point of time (window) is clicked, the local time as well as the posture prediction class is recorded.
+Save all sensor data, predicted class, and actual class within this time window.
+The saved data is used to retrain the model.

 ## Installation and Usage
 ### 1. Clone the repository: